-Why go to Bella Coola Valley in Canada
+Why go to Bella Coola in British Columbia Canada

 It’s referred to as the heart of the Great Bear Rainforest; it’s rich with history and life.
 People have lived in the valley for 10,000 years!

-The region has undergone a lot of change from fur trade to logging to fishing to tourism.
+The region has undergone a lot of changes from fur trade to logging to fishing to tourism.
 But it’s still chugging along and you can see signs of its varied history everywhere.

 You could easily miss the town of Bella Coola; the only way to know you passed it is that the road ends.
 Bella Coola is only about 3 blocks long!
 The current population of the entire valley is 2,010 spread out across a number of small settlements.
 The small town of Bella Coola (aka the townsite) at the end of the road is home to only 148 people.